-Many configurations are possible in Aquaponics, this may be as simple as a pond with floating plants above, or complex using a connection of multiple pipes and tanks.
+Many configurations are possible in aquaponics, this may be as simple as a pond with floating plants above, or complex using a connection of multiple pipes and tanks.

 There are a few basic models that have been adopted and tested by many people around the world with each of these styles comes its own advantages and its own disadvantages associated with them.

-Continuous flow
+Continuous flow (Figure 6)

 First of all the method of continuous flow, where the water is pumped from the fish tank to the grow bed and as is then sent back to the fish tank after moving through the grow bed.
-This is one of the simplest methods in Aquaponics but has some disadvantages.
+This is one of the simplest methods in aquaponics but has some disadvantages.
 Main disadvantages could include a fluctuating water level within the fish tank, a pump is required to be placed within the fish tank and not all nutrients are absorbed by plants and return to fish tank.
 To counter this, it may be possible to set up a system where the media is constantly moist at all levels not just the bottom so that the roots of the plants can take advantage of the water and nutrients.
 If there is no grid of irrigation, most of the gravel will remain dry and will no longer function as a bio-filter or an area of plant growth.
-Another disadvantage is that standing of water as the system requires water to travel through a small area where there will be a large blockage from plants/growth media.
-A large grow bed plus a simple system of keeping all media wet is the main way to counter the disadvantages often seen within Continuous flow systems.